mithril-security/blindbox/docs/docs/concepts/ecosystem.md

 This concept guide presents a brief overview of the Confidential Computing landscape and covers how BlindBox fits into that space.

-> Check [our intro to Confidential Computing](../getting-started/confidential_computing.md) if you are not familiar with Confidential Computing.
+> We recommend reading [our intro to Confidential Computing](../getting-started/confidential_computing.md) first, if you are not familiar with the technology.

 | BlindBox Compatibility | Azure | GCP | AWS |